-Student Support

-Manager

-David Tipple
+Student Support Manager David Tipple

 Contact: 0113 235 4669

-Email:
+Email: david.tipple@ucleeds.ac.uk

-david.tipple@ucleeds.ac .uk David works as the University Centre's student support manager, offering support in a range of subjects across the pastoral programme.
+David works as the University Centre's student support manager, offering support in a range of subjects across the pastoral programme.
 This new role has been specially designed to assist students' general wellbeing and provide a point of contact for further support.
 Prior to this role, David gained 6 years' experience as a college lecturer teaching on the Sport, Exercise and Science Level 3 programmes.
 He is currently advancing his knowledge by studying for a Masters in Physical Activity and Health, with the aim of conducting further research in this field.

-Academic Skills

-Coaching Tutor
+Academic Skills Coaching Tutor

 Joanne Mead

 Contact: 0113 235 4669

-Email:
+Email: joanne.mead@ucleeds.ac.uk

-joanne.mead@ucleeds.

-Jo has been with the University Centre for the past year and supports students who want to improve their grades or are struggling with the certain aspects of academic assessment.
+Jo has been with the University Centre for the past two years and supports students who want to improve their grades or are struggling with the certain aspects of academic assessment.
 She helps students develop a range of skills including referencing, paraphrasing and academic writing, and can assist with interpreting and responding to tutor feedback.
 Jo has a BA (Hons) in English and a PGCE in English Literacy and ESOL.

-In case of absence from College, you should contact Leah Hughes on 0113 235 4733 or e-mail at leah.hughes@ucleeds.ac.uk ac.uk
+In case of absence from College, you should contact Sarah Lamb on 0113 2356225 or Leah Hughes on 0113 235 4733 or e-mail at: sarah.lamb@ucleeds.ac.uk or leah.hughes@ucleeds.ac.uk